StatFunGen/statgen-prerequisites/_sources/README.md

 # statgen-prerequisites
-Computational codes accompany the 1-day lecture on statistics background in statistical genetics
+Notes on statistical background for statistical genetics practitioners

 # Table of Content